Troubleshooting ReWire issues

 - Start Live

-When trying to run Live as a ReWire slave to Cubase, the error can be solved by disabling "Release ASIO driver in background" option in Cubase (not checked).
+When trying to run Live as a ReWire Device to Cubase, the error can be solved by disabling "Release ASIO driver in background" option in Cubase (not checked).

 When starting Live the following error message is shown: "The installed ReWire version is too old for this implementation.
 No ReWire slaves will be available."